VaibhavGaikwad03/File-Encryption-and-Decryption/README.md

 ## Dependencies

 - This project is built using C++.
-- The GUI is implemented using [insert GUI library/toolkit used, if any].
+- The GUI is implemented using Qt Framework.

 ## Contribution Guidelines